 There are certain lies alcoholics may tell others, or even themselves, when it comes to alcohol use.
 These include:

 Lie #1: I am only hurting myself.
 People who are in denial of their alcohol addiction or not ready to seek treatment may justify their continued drinking by claiming they are only hurting themselves.
 In reality, this is anything but the truth.
 Alcoholism can have devastating effects on family members of the alcoholic, who may suffer from poor physical and mental health due to the stress and anxiety that comes from their loved one’s alcohol abuse.
-In addition, alcoholism can harm the entire family by leading to relationship conflict, neglect of parenting duties and financial difficulties.
+In addition, alcoholism can harm the entire family3 by leading to relationship conflict, neglect of parenting duties and financial difficulties.

 Lie #2: I am in control of my drinking.
 Another lie caused by denial is the tendency for people with alcohol addiction to claim they are in control of their drinking.
-This is certainly not true, as alcohol addiction leads to changes in the brain and a loss of control over drinking.
+This is certainly not true5, as alcohol addiction leads to changes in the brain and a loss of control over drinking.

 Lie #3: I tried to quit drinking before and it didn’t work, so it won’t work now.
 This is a common lie that people with alcohol addiction tell themselves and others.
-However, the truth is that failed attempts to give up drinking are actually a symptom of an alcohol use disorder.
+However, the truth is that failed attempts to give up drinking are actually a symptom of an alcohol use disorder5.
 Someone who has failed to stop drinking needs to seek professional treatment to help them overcome the grip that alcohol has on their life.

 Lie #4: I’ve been drinking for too long.
 I am too far gone.
 Chronic alcohol abuse can lead to a sense of hopelessness and cause an alcoholic to feel as if they will never get better.
-However, the National Institute on Alcohol Abuse and Alcoholism reports that effective treatment can help people stay sober, no matter how severe their alcohol addiction may be.
+However, the National Institute on Alcohol Abuse and Alcoholism5 reports that effective treatment can help people stay sober, no matter how severe their alcohol addiction may be.